Market sees even odds of U.S. rate hike by March 2015: Fed study

-SAN FRANCISCO (Reuters) - Investors saw a 50-50 chance at the end of last year that the Federal Reserve will start raising short-term U.S. interest rates by March 2015, a study published on Monday by the San Francisco Federal Reserve Bank showed.
+SAN FRANCISCO, Feb 10 (Reuters) - Investors saw a 50-50 chance at the end of last year that the Federal Reserve will start raising short-term U.S. interest rates by March 2015, a study published on Monday by the San Francisco Federal Reserve Bank showed.

 That was sooner than investors had expected just a few months earlier, the study said, despite the fact that official Fed forecasts for the likely timing of rate “liftoff” barely budged.
 Only the most hawkish of Fed officials currently expect rate hikes to begin by March of next year.